 For someone brought up on Christian churches, East or West, Orthodox, Roman Catholic, or Protestant, the simplicity of the great Islamic mosques of Istanbul can be both over- and underwhelming.
-We’re reminded of a church Across Market in San Francisco, where the saints’ statues crowd the aisles […]
+We’re reminded of a church across Market Street in San Francisco, where the saints’ statues crowd the aisles […]

 The Galveston Seawall was always a little raunchy, but on the evening of September 13, 2008, we were still sorry to see the Balinese Room and its pier vanish into the jaws of Hurricane Ike.
 Opened in 1942 by the mobbed-up, bootlegging barbers and brothers, Papa Rose and Mr. Sam […]